 Figure 11 – B Minor 7 b5

 Is it getting any easier?
 Have a go at working through figure 11 on your own.

 You can hear it in Jazz and minor blues progressions.
 "Still Got The Blues" by Gary Moore is an example of the latter.
 In fact, this song features all 4 of the main 7th chords that we are looking at.
 It's also good for your Rock/Blues repertoire, so check it out.
-Another example that springs to mind is "Blue Bossa
+Another example that springs to mind is "Blue Bossa" (the third chord).

 Are you ready for another short test?
-Remember, you're still in the key of C Major
+Remember, you're still in the key of C Major.

 Short Test 21) If the Major 7th is B what is the 7th chord?